Things to do

 View the Journeys page for more information about available walks.

 You can mountain bike through Eungella National Park on the internal roads and fire breaks, unless otherwise signed.
 Expect to share the roads with pedestrians, trail bikes, vehicles and other cyclists.
+Cycling is not permitted on walking tracks within the national park.

-If long-distance hiking is not your style, prepare to explore Eungella and the Mackay Highlands in your vehicle.
+If long-distance hiking is not your style, explore Eungella and the Mackay Highlands in your vehicle.
 A network of quiet gravel tracks will give you a different view of rainforest, open woodland and dry open country.

-View the Journeys - Drives page for more information about recommended drives.
+View the Journeys—Drives page for more information about recommended drives.

 Broken River: offers the greatest range of facilities and activities—parking, information signs and a range of short walks.
-Toilets, barbecues and tables in a shady, wheelchair-accessible picnic area make this a great place for lunch.
+Toilets, barbecues and tables in a shady, wheelchair-accessible day-use area make this a great place for lunch.

 An amazing diversity of wildlife surrounds you in the park's tall trees, seasonal creeks, hollow logs and leaf litter.
 Some species here are found nowhere else.
 For about 30,000 years, wide corridors of dry open forest have isolated Eungella's rainforest.
 Moisture-loving species—unable to cross these corridors—have evolved here into distinct local forms.